 "Human rights” has emerged as a prominent concept for justice among scholars, activists, politicians, aid workers, and NGO officials.
-It has wide use and powerful reach yet remains contested and fluid.
+It has wide use and powerful reach and yet remains contested and fluid.
 What opportunities does the invocation of "human rights" enable, and what does it constrain?
 How do we understand the intellectual genealogy of human rights?
-Is human rights the terrain of resistance—or the new orthodoxy?
+Is human rights a terrain of resistance, or is it the new orthodoxy?
+Does the existence of widespread injustice prove that human-rights-based social change efforts are ineffectual, or does it prove that such efforts need to be expanded and empowered?
 The Gallatin Human Rights Initiative seeks to catalyze critical reflection and engagement with these and related questions.

-The Gallatin Global Fellowship in Human Rights supports selected students with up to $5,000 in funding for extended summer research and experiential learning projects that focus on these issues with human rights organizations.
+The Gallatin Global Fellowship in Human Rights is a year-long program that supports selected NYU students with $6,500 in funding to focus on these issues while working with human rights organizations.
+Fellows pursue extended projects and internships (including research and report writing) for the host organization during the summer.
 The fellowship aims to allow students to contribute to the host organizations’ work while gaining experience in the human rights field in ways that complement their academic trajectory at NYU.

 NOTE: This fellowship was organized primarily to benefit students who have little access to such funding; therefore, applications from undergraduates will receive priority consideration.

-All selected fellows must be enrolled and in residence at NYU's New York campus during the Spring semester following the application deadline and must be matriculated at NYU during the summer of the fellowship project.
+All selected fellows must be matriculated at NYU during the Spring and Summer terms following the application deadline.
 Additionally, undergraduate fellows must be matriculated at NYU during the Fall semester following the summer project.

 Interested students are advised to do the following as early as possible in the application process: